In Your Face: Geology and Vertebrate Natural History of Australia

 Oxyuranus microlepidotus the fierce snake - world's most poisonous

 Dreadful SnakesSnakes are scleroglossans.
 In Australia one group predominates: Elapidae.
 Familiar as coral snakes and cobras.
+Thoughts to consider:

-Why all the scary snakes?
-Two thoughts:
+- Why all the scary snakes?
+Two thoughts come to mind:

 - Prolonged evolutionary arms race with skinks, their primary food.